googleforgames/open-match-docs/site/content/en/docs/Installation/helm.md

 helm install open-match --create-namespace --namespace open-match open-match/open-match
 ```

+## Install Open Match using a specific version
 Helm install the latest stable version of Open Match `v{{< param release_version >}}` by default.
 To view the available helm chart versions and install a specific Open Match version:

 ```bash